 natural body, there is also a spiritual body. . . .
 49. Just as we have borne the image of the earthy, we will also bear the image of the heavenly.

 The Lord will not be returning in any allegorical, symbolic or figurative sense.
 His Return will be "personal, bodily, visible," as the Statement reads, but in a glorified, imperishable, heavenly, flesh and bones body.

 He ascended gradually, slowly enough so that His disciples were able to observe His ascent, and will

 return gradually enough for, every eye will see Him (Revelation 1:7).

 A cloud received Him out of their sight.
 It seems certain that this cloud will not be the kind of cloud we normally see, but a cloud of the Shechinah Glory as a number of the passages describing His Return speak of His Coming in great glory.
 (Matthew 24:30; Mark 13:26; Luke 21:27)

 One thing to note is that the passage makes it clear that the Lord ascended from the Mount of Olives, but it does not say that He will touch down on the Mount of Olives.
 It merely says that He will come in just the same way.
 He will, indeed, stand upon the Mount of Olives, but it will not be the location at which He will touch down.
-Where He will touch down will be examined shortly.
+Where He will touch down will be addressed shortly.

 The following passages will be presented in groups.
 At the end of each group comments will be made.